Monkey hate

-Monkey hate is a form of zoosadism where humans have a hatred for monkeys and take pleasure in their suffering.
-The phenomenon drew public attention after a global monkey torture ring was uncovered by the BBC in 2023, and is predominantly seen on the Internet.
+Monkey hate is a form of zoosadism where humans have a hatred for monkeys, particularly macaque, and take pleasure in their suffering.
+The phenomenon drew public attention after a global monkey torture ring was uncovered by the BBC in 2023.
+It is predominantly seen on the Internet, with United States law enforcement noting an increase in interest during the COVID-19 pandemic.
+Despite numerous arrests in the United States, United Kingdom, and Indonesia, monkey hate videos continue to be circulated online.
+Individuals who consume monkey abuse content reportedly often cite macaques as a proxy for their hatred of young children or pregnant women, or consume the content for sexual gratification.

-Occurrence and arrests
+Background and causes

 Baby macaques are the main target of abuse toward monkeys in online circles centered around monkey hate.